sussmanbu/ma4615-fa22-final-project-the_a-_team/content/about.md

 I'm a senior student from College of Arts and Science.
 I major in Economics and minor in Statistics.

+## Jiazhe Sun

+Jiazhe is a senior student in Econ/Stats and is from the College of Arts and Science.

 <!-- Please leave in the information below -->